 Syntax Description seconds Sets the length of time (in seconds) that the software waits before resending a message.
 The value is a number from 1 to 20.

-Command Default 4 seconds
+Defaults 4 seconds

 Command Modes Global configuration

 Command History Release Modification

 10.0 This command was introduced.

 12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.

-Usage Guidelines By default, when the softw does not respond, the mes a slow serial link, it might Therefore, you might wan message if you are using s vare sends a request that req sage is re-sent after 4 secon take longer than 4 seconds to configure the software such a link. uires a response from a MOP boot server and the server ids.
-If the MOP boot server and router are separated by for the software to receive a response to its message. to wait longer than 4 seconds before resending the
+separated by a slow s to its message.
+There ond, the message is re-sent after 4 seconds.
+If the MOP boot server and router are erial link, it might take longer than 4 seconds for the software to receive a response fore, you might want to configure the software to wait longer than 4 seconds before ge if you are using such a link.

-Examples In the following example, a message, the server will if the MOP boot server doe resend the message: es not respond within 10 seconds after the router sends
+Examples nple, if the MOP boot server does not respond within 10 seconds after the router server will resend the message:

-mop retransmit-timer 1 10
+mop retransmit-tim er 10

 Related Commands Command Description

-mop device-code Identifies the type of device sending MOP sysid messages and requests program messages.
+mop device-code Identifies the type of device sending MOP sysid messages and requests

+program messages.

-Command Description mop enabled Enables an interface to support the MOP.
+mop enabled Enables an interface to support the MOP.